 The growth in data and digitalisation raises security concerns.
 5G is increasingly becoming the primary connectivity solution for power companies aspiring to digitise.
 Its lower latency could enable the integration of more devices and broader remote and/or mobile workforce value.
 The higher number of endpoint systems pose entry threats for adversaries to compromise data, bringing new and greater cyber risks.
 Ensuring the security of 5G networks will be paramount.
 While demand for cybersecurity skills is consequently increasing, the supply of cybersecurity workers in relation to current job openings in the utilities sector is very low.16

 Demand for the seven skill clusters is notably concentrated in four roles that are specific to the core power sector and account for close to half of its workforce (figure 7).
-These roles are line workers, engineers, power plant operators, and technicians (see sidebar, "Core power sector jobs").
-For example, as line workers jettison pen and paper in favor of a tablet, and pole climbing in favor of operating drones, demand for data management and analysis skills is growing.
+These roles are line workers, engineers, power plant operators and technicians (see sidebar, "Core power sector jobs").
+For example, as line workers jettison pen and paper in favour of a tablet and pole climbing in favour of operating drones, demand for data management and analysis skills is growing.

 The upward trend in digital skill demand doesn’t undermine the innate qualities and skills that humans bring to the table.
 While digital skills dominate skill requirements for power sector employees, these will intersect with increasingly important and complementary technical and human skills.
 For example, someone working with smart grid technologies will likely need to have technical competencies specific to power systems and familiarity with a strong safety culture.
 Human-machine collaboration to solve increasingly complex and often unpredictable tasks can also increase the importance of soft skills, such as problem-solving, critical thinking, and teamwork.